Elephants in masai mara

 There are several factors that has lead to this great achievement which is contributed directly by the Masai Community, Kenyan Government and the Migration of Elephants at the echo systems.
 The community together with government have applied new mechanisms yearly to cub down the poachers like employing some of the renown poachers to the ranger system.

 This has helped them mostly to identify the weaknesses poachers use to kill this animals, their best timing, areas and the type of guns they use not forgetting the market where the black ivory is taken.
-In 2016 the Kenyan officials burnt a big stock of recovered ivory in an open public viewing as they were demonstrating the government intentions of protecting the precious Elephants 100% under the lead of the Kenyan president Uhuru Kenyatta who aired out that we shall never be the witnesses of the African leaders who stood as we lost our precious Elephants in the hands of the poachers.
+In 2016 the Kenyan officials burnt a big stock of recovered ivory in an open public viewing as they were demonstrating the government intentions of protecting the precious Elephants 100% under the lead of the Kenyan president Uhuru Kenyatta who aired out that we shall never be the witnesses of the African leaders who stood as we lost our precious Elephants in masai mara in the hands of the poachers.

 This was one of the largest ivory stock ever burnt in Africa with over 105 tonnes of the ivory, Kenya has been historical when Elephant protection is considered, in 1989 Kenyan president was the first African leader to burn Elephant ivory and this has inspired all the Kenyans to see the great value of conservation and protection of this animals.